SITE MENU

 ACHILTIBUIE

-Visit the Summer Isles web site for more info about Tanera Mòr and its famous private post office (with cafe).
-The island offers facilities for art courses and watersports (sailing school and power boating).
-There are numerous self catering properties.
+Visit the Summer Isles web site for more info about Tanera Mòr and its famous private post office.
+The island is now under new ownership.

 You can leave Achiltibuie on the road alongside Loch Vatachan to get back to Achnahaird and then continue on your merry way.
 Driving south down the main road you will shortly reach Ullapool and Wester Ross.